lisaloudness/gift_nook/README.md

 ## **UX DEVELOPMENT PLANE**
 ### **A. Strategy Plane**
 #### **Project Goals**
-The primary goal of this project is to create an e-commerce website that a fully-functioning e-commerce platform that is visually pleasing and intuative to a first-time user.
+The primary goal of this project is to create an e-commerce website thats a fully-functioning e-commerce platform that is visually pleasing and intuative to a first-time user.
 The website has basic functionalities that are expected in an e-commerce website (such as sign up/login, ability to purchase items, and payments transactions), but also to ensure that users have a great experience and interaction within the site through additional functionalities such as writing product reviews and reading blogs.

 #### **User Goals**
 The user is looking for: